 Wireless Temperature Sensors

 If you need a wireless temperature sensor, you’ll also need a Sensaphone that will be able to communicate with it.
 Both the WSG30 and 2800 models have their own line of wireless sensors that work exclusively with those devices.
 These wireless temperature sensors can measure the ambient air temperature.
 They can also connect to a temperature probe that monitors temperatures inside a refrigerator or freezer.

 Ultra-Low Temperature Restrictions

-If you need to monitor a specific temperature range, you must to make sure that both the sensor and Sensaphone are capable of monitoring that range.
-The Sensaphone 400 is often used to monitor the alarm panel of ultra-low temperature freezers, but is unable to monitor the actual temperature in the freezer.
-Sensaphone recommends products such as the Sentinel and 2.8K Ultra Low Temperature Sensor to monitor and issue alerts about the temperature within the freezer as well as the alarm panel.
+If you need to monitor a specific temperature range, you must make sure that both the sensor and Sensaphone are capable of monitoring that range.
+The Sensaphone 400 is often used to monitor the alarm panel of ultra-low temperature freezers, but it is unable to monitor the actual temperature in the freezer.
+Sensaphone recommends products such as the Sentinel and 2.8K Ultra Low Temperature Sensor to monitor and send alerts about the temperature within the freezer as well as the alarm panel.

 Extreme Temperature Ranges

 If you still have questions, our customer service team is standing by to help you.
 Call to speak with a member of the Sensaphone sales staff, or to find a qualified reseller near you.
-Our representatives will listen carefully to your unique concerns to help you select the right remote monitoring system and help you defend your assets and facility against environmental upsets.
+Our representatives will listen carefully to your unique concerns to help you select the right remote monitoring system and defend your assets and facility against environmental upsets.